curl/everything-curl/internals/easy.md

    connection at some point and typically only one at a time.
 There's a `data->conn` pointer that identifies the connection that is currently used by this transfer.
-A single connection can be used over time and even concorrently by several transfers (and thus easy handles) when multiplexed connections are used.
+A single connection can be used over time and even concurrently by several transfers (and thus easy handles) when multiplexed connections are used.

  - `conn` is the variable name we use all over the internals to refer to the